 Depending on the customer's wishes, we provide individual works or general contractor services.
 An overview of our service portfolio for the different lines of business is available under "Our Services."

 In Germany, PRG has branches in Hamburg, Berlin, Cologne, Frankfurt, Stuttgart and Munich and has operated in the market for over 35 years.
 The company has many years of international experience and excellent credentials and references in all event segments.

 In Germany alone, PRG has more than 350 skilled employees from various areas of the event industry and about 50 trainees.
 In addition, PRG has a network of over 500 freelancers.

-Internationally, Production Resource Group has over 3,000 employees and operates more than 40 branches around the world.
+Internationally, Production Resource Group has over 3,000 employees and operates 37 branches around the world.

 The PRG Germany subsidiary Cinegate GmbH provides technical equipment for movies, television and promotional films, and operates studios in Hamburg, Berlin and Cologne.